Generic Name: golimumab (goe-LIM-ue-mab)

 - Simponi should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: If you receive Simponi while pregnant, your baby may be at a higher risk of getting an infection.
+- PREGNANCY and BREAST-FEEDING: It is not known if Simponi can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Simponi while you are pregnant.
 It is not known if Simponi is found in breast milk.
 Do not breast-feed while taking Simponi.

 Possible side effects of Simponi:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: